Electronic Road Pricing: ERP 1.0

-Latest developments

 In an effort to improve the pricing mechanism and to introduce real-time variable pricing, Singapore's Land Transport Authority, together with IBM, ran a pilot from December 2006 to April 2007, with a traffic estimation and prediction tool (TrEPS), which uses historical traffic data and real-time feeds with flow conditions from several sources, to predict the levels of congestion up to an hour in advance.
 By accurate estimating prevailing and emerging traffic conditions, this technology is expected to allow variable pricing, together with improved overall traffic management, including the provision of information in advance to alert drivers about conditions ahead, and the prices being charged at that moment.

-This new system integrates with the various LTA's traffic management existing systems, such as the Green Link Determining System (GLIDE), TrafficScan, Expressway Monitoring Advisory System (EMAS), Junction Electronic Eyes (J-Eyes), and the Electronic Road Pricing system.
+This system integrates with the various LTA's traffic management existing systems, such as the Green Link Determining System (GLIDE), TrafficScan, Expressway Monitoring Advisory System (EMAS), Junction Electronic Eyes (J-Eyes), and the Electronic Road Pricing system.
 The pilot results were successful, showing overall prediction results above 85 percent of accuracy.
 Furthermore, when more data was available, during peak hours, average accuracy raised near or above 90 percent from 10 minutes up to 60 minutes predictions in the future.

-The Land Transport Authority will replace the normal ERP gantry with the islandwide ERP system that will show the pricing of the congested road.
-Subsequently, a tender was called and in 2016, NCS and MHI Engine System was awarded the contract to install the system at S$556 million, which is less than ST Electronics's bid of S$1.2 billion.
-The system also shows real-time traffic information, couponless parking and automatic payment.
-At that time, the Land Transport Authority said the system will start from 2020 with distance charging after the transitional period.
-Electronic Road Pricing was suspended during the COVID-19 pandemic heightened lockdowns; with ERP resumed on several gantries.
-As a result, satellite ERP will start later.
-There will be no need for big gantries when the system starts, with current IU systems replaced by onboard units (OBUs) with one-piece units for motorcycles and three-piece units for cars.
+During 2020, ERP was mostly suspended due to circuit breaker measures in response to the COVID-19 pandemic in Singapore.

+In 2021, the LTA stated that the existing ERP system, which was about 22 years old at that time, was "reaching the end of its operational life".

+During COVID-19, rate reviews were more frequent in February, April, May, August, September and November.
+After COVID-19, rate reviews were only reduced to February and August.